R4mn3t/SteamAchievementAnalytics/README.md

 slas sorted-list-ascending-stared       Prints out started games (min.
 1 achievement) with the completion of that game [game]=[completion] sorted by completion ascending slds sorted-list-descending-stared      Prints out started games (min.
 1 achievement) with the completion of that game [game]=[completion] sorted by completion descending

-lu list-unfinished                      Prints out unfinished games (min.
+ld list-unfinished                      Prints out unfinished games (min.
 1 achievement) with the completion of that game [game]=[completion] slau sorted-list-ascending-unfinished   Prints out unfinished games (min.
 1 achievement) with the completion of that game [game]=[completion] sorted by completion ascending sldu sorted-list-descending-unfinished  Prints out unfinished games (min.
 1 achievement) with the completion of that game [game]=[completion] sorted by completion descending

-lu list-difficulty                      Prints out unfinished games (min.
+ld list-difficulty                      Prints out unfinished games (min.
 1 achievement) with the completion of that game [game]=[difficulty] slad sorted-list-ascending-difficulty   Prints out unfinished games (min.
 1 achievement) with the completion of that game [game]=[difficulty] sorted by difficulty ascending sldd sorted-list-descending-difficulty  Prints out unfinished games (min.
 1 achievement) with the completion of that game [game]=[difficulty] sorted by difficulty descending